CcMarc/AbuseIPDB/README.md

 4. IP Cleanup Feature: The module has an IP Cleanup feature that automatically deletes expired IP records.
 The cleanup process is triggered once per day by the first logged IP.
 This functionality can be enabled or disabled, and the IP record expiration period can be configured in the settings "IP Cleanup Period (in days)".
 5. Manual Whitelisting and Blacklisting: The script checks if an IP is manually whitelisted or blacklisted before it does anything else.
 Manually whitelisted IPs will bypass the AbuseIPDB check, and manually blacklisted IPs will be immediately blocked.
 Enter the IP addresses separated by commas without any spaces, like this: 192.168.1.1,192.168.2.2,192.168.3.3
 6. Logging: If logging is enabled, log files are created when an IP is blocked, whether manually or based on the AbuseIPDB score.
 If API logging is enabled, a separate log file is also created for API calls.
 The location of these log files can be configured in the "ABUSEIPDB_LOG_FILE_PATH" setting in the Zen Cart admin panel.
+7. Skipping IP Check for Known Spiders: If the "Allow Spiders?" setting (ABUSEIPDB_SPIDER_ALLOW) is enabled, known spiders will be skipped in the IP check and logging process, as they are not subject to AbuseIPDB scoring.
+This can be useful for avoiding unnecessary API calls and log entries for spider sessions.

 To obtain an API key for the AbuseIPDB service, visit https://www.abuseipdb.com and sign up for an account.
 Once you've registered, log in and navigate to the API Key section in your account dashboard.
 Generate an API key and copy it to the "AbuseIPDB API Key" setting in the Zen Cart admin panel.